Young-won/deepbiome/docs/source/prerequisites.rst

         :file: data/y_onefile.csv

 index for training set for each fold (.csv)
     For each fold, we have to set the training and test set.
-If the index file is given, the deepbiome library set the training set and test set based on the index file.
-Below is the example of the index file.
-Each column has the training indexs for each fold.
-The deepbiome will only use the samples in this index set for training.
+If the index file is given, DeepBiome sets the training set and test set based on the index file.
+Below is an example of the index file.
+Each column has the training indices for each fold.
+DeepBiome will only use the samples in this index set for training.
 Below is an example for `k=4` fold

     .. csv-table:: Example of index file (.csv)
         :class: longtable
         :file: data/idx.csv

-In the example above, we used the first 3 row of the first column in `y.csv` for the training set in the first fold.
+In the example above, we used the first 3 rows of the first column in `y.csv` for the training set in the first fold.